Pros and Cons of Living in Copenhagen

 Expats, digital nomads and retirees living in Copenhagen responded:

 "Expats and digital nomads generally like the high quality of life, excellent public transportation, and extensive cycling infrastructure in Copenhagen.
 They appreciate the city's cleanliness, safety, and the overall friendliness of the locals.
 The work-life balance is also a significant draw, as Denmark is known for its flexible working hours and generous vacation policies.
 The city's vibrant cultural scene, with numerous museums, galleries, and events, is another attractive feature.
 On the other hand, the high cost of living, particularly for housing, can be a significant challenge for expats and digital nomads.
 The weather can also be a downside, as Copenhagen experiences long, cold, and dark winters, which may not be appealing to everyone.
 Additionally, the language barrier can be an issue, as while most Danes speak English, it can still be difficult to fully integrate into Danish society without learning Danish.
-Finally, the bureaucracy and strict immigration policies can make it challenging for non-EU citizens to obtain visas and work permits," remarked one expat in Copenhagen.
+Finally, the bureaucracy and strict immigration policies can make it challenging for non-EU citizens to obtain visas and work permits," said one member in Copenhagen.

-"Denmark is the kingdom of fairy tales, cradle to grave welfare.The local people are very happy, they don't need to struggle for money, they make money for fun.The scenery is amazing, the life is convenient and the cost is not high.It's a great place to visit, but also a great place to live," explained one expat living in Copenhagen.
+"Denmark is the kingdom of fairy tales, cradle to grave welfare.The local people are very happy, they don't need to struggle for money, they make money for fun.The scenery is amazing, the life is convenient and the cost is not high.It's a great place to visit, but also a great place to live," remarked one expat in Copenhagen.

 What do expats in Copenhagen appreciate most about the local culture?

 "I appreciate for one the Danish fitness aspect, the culture here is very much that which encourages a healthy lifestyle, as many residents of the city walk and bike frequently, as well as engage in other forms of exercise.
 Diet and nutrition are also important and many focus on incorporating healthy food groups into the diet.
 Danish culture is also very straightforward, which is good and cuts to the point.
-And of course: language, for an English native/fluent speaker, this is a safe haven, as Denmark is very good for an English speaker as almost all of the population speaks grade A English," explained one expat.
+And of course: language, for an English native/fluent speaker, this is a safe haven, as Denmark is very good for an English speaker as almost all of the population speaks grade A English," said one person in Copenhagen.

 What do expats find most challenging?